ggarnier/ggarnier.github.io/_posts/2018-05-08-the-anatomy-of-a-code-review.md

   <img src="/images/tsuru-pr-example1.png" alt="A pull request with a detailed description" style="width: 700px" />
 </a>

 As soon as a change request is created, it's available for any other member of the team to start reviewing it.
-You can also assign it to a specific person, if you think his opinion is important - maybe when you change a specific and obscure part of the project that not everyone dominates.
+You can also assign it to a specific person, if you think his/her opinion is important - maybe when you change a specific and obscure part of the project that not everyone dominates.

 As a reviewer, you job is to check many aspects of the code.
 Here's a non exaustive reference list: